Here are the costs to forming a New Mexico LLC:

 New Mexico LLC Operating Agreement ($0)

-EIN Number for a New Mexico LLC ($0)
+EIN Number for an LLC in New Mexico ($0)

 An EIN Number is also known as an Employer Identification Number (EIN) or a Federal Tax ID Number (FEIN).
 They mean the same thing.

 Although many websites charge a service fee to help you get an EIN for your LLC, it’s actually free.
-You can obtain an EIN for your LLC from the IRS at no cost.
+You can obtain an EIN for your LLC from the IRS at no cost ($0).

-We have step-by-step instructions on how to get an EIN for your New Mexico LLC on our website.
+We have step-by-step instructions on how to get an EIN for your LLC in New Mexico: New Mexico EIN Number.

 New Mexico LLC Annual Report